pombase/genome_changelog/readme.md

 two genome versions.
 For PomBase, that is the feature qualifier `\systematic_id`.
 Old genomes did not have this qualifier, and used `\gene` instead.
 However, the `\gene` qualifier does not have to be unique, and there are some revisions were the usage of both is mixed.
 This is handled for the PomBase case in the function `read_pombe_genome` in [genome_functions.py](genome_functions.py).
-The data used for this was generated with the pre-svn pombe genomes and with the script [find_missing_synonyms.sh](find_missing_synonyms.sh) and is in the directory
+The data used for this was generated with the pre-svn pombe genomes and with the script [old_scripts/find_missing_synonyms.sh](find_missing_synonyms.sh) and is in the directory
 [valid_ids_data](valid_ids_data).

 The same unique identifier can refer to multiple features sometimes, such as introns.
 In that case, we report the ones that are removed or added.